OwnWeb/flutter_map_tappable_polyline/README.md

   flutter_map_tappable_polyline: any # or the latest version on Pub
 ```

-Add it in you FlutterMap and configure it using `MarkerClusterGroupLayerOptions`.
+Add it in you FlutterMap and configure it using `TappablePolylineLayerOptions`.

 ```dart
   Widget build(BuildContext context) {